 These locks are increasingly crucial to carriers as new competition enters the Canadian marketplace and offers better deals to cell phone consumers.
 As a result, locked phones are a point of tension between service providers.

-Why Would I Want to Open My Phone?
+Why Would I Want to unlatched My cell Phone?

 The most crucial reason you’d want to unlock your phone is to increase the number of carriers you can use.
 It’s beneficial to you in 2 ways.

 Second, unlocked phones don’t come with long-term carrier contracts.
 That means you can change carriers when you see an opening for more favourable rates or services.
-If you hate calling customer service or can’t handle any more dropped calls, you should jump for joy.
+So if you hate calling customer service or can’t handle any more dropped calls, you should jump for joy.

 Customers of used phones are willing to pay more for an unlocked device.
-The resale price of an unlocked phone is up to 35% higher than for a locked one.
+For example, the resale price of an unlocked phone is up to 35% higher than for a locked one.

 Your phone is unlocked if you bought it directly from Apple and paid for it in full. (example, no 2-year carrier contract or $300 special promotions).
-You could always buy an Unlocked Phone from sites similar to ours.
+But, of course, you could always purchase unlocked cell phones from sites similar to ours.